 The Board establishes an annual administrative budget as authorized by Government Code §31580.2.
-The annual budget for administrative expenses is limited to 21/100^{ths} of 1% of the Association's Actuarial Accrued Liability (AAL).
-Administrative Expenses as of June 30, 2019, excluding computer and actuarial costs, were approximately 14/100^{ths} of 1% of the Association's AAL.
-Employer and Employee contributions as of June 30, 2019, excluding pension obligation bond proceeds, were insufficient to cover benefit payments and administrative expenses.
+The annual budget for administrative expenses is limited to 21/100ths of 1% of the Association's Actuarial Accrued Liability (AAL).
+Administrative Expenses as of June 30, 2020, excluding computer and actuarial costs, were approximately 13/100ths of 1% of the Association's AAL.
+Employer and Employee contributions as of June 30, 2020 were insufficient to cover benefit payments and administrative expenses.
 The shortfall was covered by investments.